+Payday lenders prey on the working poor who live from payday to payday.
 Other targets are the poor who lack access to bank loans, credit cards or wealthy relatives.
-High risk borrowers who cannot get loans from mainstream financial institutions often turn to predatory institutions.
-Others caught in these loans are the elderly, minorities and the poor.
+High-risk borrowers who cannot get loans from mainstream financial institutions often turn to predatory institutions.
+Others caught in these loans are the elderly and minorities.
 Loss of jobs, illness, and emergencies are reasons for seeking these loans.
-Unfortunately, some do not know how to budget or indulge in impulse spending.
+Unfortunately, some indulge in impulse spending or do not know how to budget.